yehorror/cardan/README.md

 # cardan
-Simple adaptor for easy embedding of Javascript into C++ via V8
+A simple V8 wrapper for easy embedding of Javascript into C++

 ## TODO
 * Implement calling of JS functions from C++ code